vmware-private-ai/VMware-generative-ai-reference-architecture/LLM-fine-tuning-example/README.md

 ### Miniconda installation steps.

 We recommend the use of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) as the Python package management system over the default distributions embedded in the OS.
-Here the shell commands you need to run to setup a Python environment.<br>
+Here the shell commands you need to run to set up a Python environment.<br>

 ```shell
 ## Installing Miniconda